Got a knee replacement?

 Worried it will be too hard?

-Scared to be the worst one?
+Scared to be the weakest?